 The retention policy of uThukela district municipality operates within the boarder initiatives of talent management.
-These include, but are not limited to, skills development, staff development, mentorship, performance management, and employment equity and employee relations.
-Retention initiatives include monetary and non-monetary interventions, and will be approached objectively and holistically.
-It also remains primarily the responsibility of the Line Management
+These include, but are not limited to, skills development, staff development,

 3.5.19 JOB CREATION

 According to the Job creation policy of uThukela district municipality, job creation is a process of providing new jobs, especially for people who are unemployed in the whole district.
 The uThukela district municipality Job Creation policy quantifies the total number of jobs to be created in the following years as it was stipulated in the EPWP policy of the municipality.
 It further clarifies the nature of jobs that will be created whether are permanent, temporary and sustainable as to conform to the NDP and PGDP.
 The Job creation of uThukela district municipality is also talking about skills development programmes that are kept for rural development because the uThukela district municipality is rural in nature.